alexlib/pyptv/docs/pyptv_user_manual.md

    - If creating a new project, you'll need to specify a directory where project files will be stored.

 2. **Configure Basic Settings:**
+   - **YAML Parameters**: If you have a `parameters.yaml` file from a previous experiment, load it through File → Load Parameters.
+This will configure all settings at once.
-   - Specify the number of cameras you're using (for the test_cavity example, this is typically 4).
+   - **Manual Setup**: For new projects, specify the number of cameras you're using (for the test_cavity example, this is typically 4).
    - Set the image naming convention (e.g., "cam%d.%d" where the first "%d" is the camera number and the second is the frame number).
    - Specify the range of frames you want to process.
+   - **Save Configuration**: Save your settings to a `parameters.yaml` file for future use and sharing.

 3. **Load or Create a Multi-Camera Calibration:**
    - For the test_cavity example, you might already have calibration files available.